What is Teen Spice Abuse?

 Spice is considered a relatively new drug, which means there hasn’t been substantial research done, concerning the short and long-term health effects and risks.
 Because of this, there still exist many questions about which risks Spice abusers may be undertaking.

-Teen treatment for Spice abuse is similar to the treatment for marijuana.
+Teen spice abuse treatment is similar to the treatment for marijuana.
 The first step is to support a teen in safely discontinuing the use of Spice, while providing oversight and careful attention to any side effects they may experience during the withdrawal.
 These side effects are usually relatively mild with Spice users, but the strong addictive nature of Spice can nonetheless make quitting difficult.

 As teens are detoxing from Spice, therapists work with teens holistically to help them address their substance addiction.
 They do so through a number of different approaches within Talk Therapy, by working with teens to identify and discuss any possible stresses or conflicts that may have led to or encouraged their use of Spice.
 Therapists help teens address these factors, in order to discover any underlying issues that should be addressed, and in order to support the teens’ full recovery from the substance.

 Also during teen spice abuse treatment, therapists also teach teens healthy methods and techniques of dealing with stress, communicating with others, and facing their urge to use.
 Therapists help engage teens in activities and outlets that they enjoy and that therefore, contribute to their overall health and well-being, such as playing music or doing art.
 These resources help empower teens to make changes toward a complete and long-lasting recovery.

 If there are legal forms of Spice, is it really that dangerous?